Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 KNOW ALL MEN BY THESE PRESENTS:

-The undersigned, being the Secretary of the Corporation known as : NATIONAL MINIATURE PYLON RACING ASSOCIATION does hereby certify that the above and foregoing By-Laws of said corporation were duly adopted as the By-Laws thereof on the 3rd day of November, 2014, and that the same do now constitute the By-Laws of said corporation.
+The undersigned, being the Secretary of the Corporation known as : NATIONAL MINIATURE PYLON RACING ASSOCIATION does hereby certify that the above and foregoing By-Laws of said corporation were duly adopted as the By-Laws thereof on the 9th day of January, 2025, and that the same do now constitute the By-Laws of said corporation.

 Secretary